KZDKM/Hyprspace/README.md

 ### Animation
 - The panel uses the `windows` curve for a slide-in animation
+- Use `plugin:overview:overrideAnimSpeed` to override the animation speed

 ### Behaviors
 - `plugin:overview:autoDrag` mouse click always drags window when overview is open